 Additionally, you should never accept the insurance company’s first offer.
 Of course you will need money to fix your car or get a new car, but don't be in a hurry to accept money right away.
 What if you settle too soon?
 If you settle too fast, you will not get the full compensation for potential future injuries.

-If an insurance adjuster arrives at the accident scene or at the hospital with a check and release forms for you to sign, it is best to talk with a Milwaukee personal injury lawyer before accepting any settlement or signing any paperwork.
+If an insurance adjuster arrives at the accident scene or at the hospital with a check and release forms for you to sign, it is best to talk with an experienced attorney before accepting any settlement or signing any paperwork.